Free Consultation

 Know Your Rights

-The primary difference between a racing on the highway or exhibition of speed and a minor traffic violation is that exhibition of speed is a class 1 misdemeanor.
-This means that it is a criminal charge, and the consequences of a first offense include:
+Under ARS 28-708, the main difference between exhibition of speed (such as racing on the highway) and a minor traffic violation is that exhibition of speed is considered a Class 1 misdemeanor.
+This makes it a criminal offense, and even a first-time conviction can lead to serious consequences such as:

 Mandatory Penalties